APradyut/TwitterAssignmentPOSTMAN/readme.md

 ### Installing

 * **Installing .Net core 2.1**
-1. download .net core 2.1 sdk
+1. Download .net core 2.1 sdk
 2. Run the installer
 3. Click on install in the bottom right corner
 4. Open CMD and type dotnet.
 You should get something like this.